Raj-Lee-Code/web102_prework/README.md

 ## Notes

-A few challeneges encountered were being able to learn more about destructuring and spread as it had been the first time I had utilized these techniques and some time was needed to really learn the ins and outs of those techniques leading me to play wround with them on a "test" page.
-Another challenge was decoding the provided code as I think it is always difficult at first to read someone elses code and initally it can take some time to see the logic as everyone would code slightly differently.
+A few challenges encountered were being able to learn more about destructuring and spread as it had been the first time I had utilized these techniques and some time was needed to really learn the ins and outs of those techniques leading me to play around with them on a "test" page.
+Another challenge was decoding the provided code as I think it is always difficult at first to read someone else's code and initially it can take some time to see the logic as everyone would code slightly differently.

 ## License